dlccyes/CollegeNotes/docs/NTUNotes/Senior/Principle of Macroeconomics/Principle of Macroeconomics.md

 ### fed monetary policy

-money supply MS is fixed by the Fed
+money supply MS is decided by the Fed

 interest rate of bonds vs. quantity of money